-School Markets are pantries located directly in schools, and they provide food for family-style meals to students in need.
+School Markets are pantries located directly in schools, and they provide food for family-style meals to students and their households in need.
 School Markets offer students the dignity of choice, and since food insecurity doesn’t happen in a bubble, they support whole-child wellness by providing food for the entire family.
 Buddy Packs are pre-packaged bags that include a variety of food each week — with items like easy-to-make meals, cereal and peanut butter.

 FWG29929-Edit.jpg